tushar-base-eth/thrivetrack/documentation/frontend-guidelines.md

 ## Notes for AI
 - Generate components in `components/`; ensure iOS-like UX with react-swipeable and framer-motion.
-- Reference FitLite’s User Flow for design specifics.
+- Reference ThriveTrack’s User Flow for design specifics.
 - Prioritize performance and simplicity for one-day MVP completion.

 ## Few Key Points